FabioChiodini/HoneypotCF/README.md

 The variables embedded are set to connect to an ELK stack available over internet for demo purposes.

-Change these variables to connect to your own stack:
+Change these variables in manifest.yml to connect to your own stack:

 ```

-TBD
+    LOG_HOST: tcteam.ddns.net
+    LOG_PORT: 5000

  ```